instana/nginx-tracing/README.md

       # It needs to be set for every block where `proxy_set_header`
       # is found.
 This can also be the case at `server` level.
       opentracing_propagate_context;

+      # Using the `opentracing_remove_duplication` command enables the
+      # removal of the duplication of Server-Timing Header in the NGINX response.
+      # This duplication may occur if more than one tracer is involved in the
+      # the process chain of a request.
+      # The command can be inserted in the following contexts: http, server,
+      # location, backend.
+      opentracing_remove_duplication on;

       proxy_pass http://backend;
     }